1) Identify candidates against specific Job Description (JD)

 functions are highly preferred.

-Solid recruitment understanding of Big Data in China
+Solid understanding of the Banking and Finance sectors in China

 Good English communication skills, working proficient